bredelings/MCON/mcon.rst

 ~~~~~~~~
 If the value is ``true``, then all field values are guaranteed not be to arrays or objects.
 This does not change the interpretation of the file -- it just allows the reader of the file
-to know that all the values are atomic without looking at later lines.
+to know that all the values are atomic before looking at later lines.

 "nested"
 ~~~~~~~~